cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/agentless/pac-files.md

 To test your configuration, you can test any [supported HTTP policy](#limitations), such as the example policy created in [Step 2](#2-test-your-proxy-server).
 When you go to `https://example.com` in your browser, you should see the Gateway block page.

-You can now use the Proxy Endpoint selector in [network](/cloudflare-one/policies/gateway/network-policies/#proxy-endpoint) and [HTTP](/cloudflare-one/policies/gateway/http-policies/#proxy-endpoint) policies to filter traffic proxied by Gateway via PAC files.
+You can now use the Proxy Endpoint selector in [network](/cloudflare-one/policies/gateway/network-policies/#proxy-endpoint) and [HTTP](/cloudflare-one/policies/gateway/http-policies/#proxy-endpoint) policies to filter traffic proxied via PAC files.

 ## Limitations